eiximenis/packer-merge/README.md

 builders and another with provisioners, but can't combine two builders templates).
 This is in the scope of course :)

 ##Technology

-Project is a asp.net5 console application, designed to be cross platform.
-More details on how compile and run it in Windows, MacxOSX and Linux soon :)
+Project is a _netcoreapp1.1_ console application, but almost all code is in the `PackerMerge.Core` project, which is _netstandard1.4_

 ##Other options

 If use Ruby take a look to Racker: https://github.com/aspring/racker